linuxdeepin/deepin-manual/manual/dde/en_US/index.md

 ### Network Settings
 Experience the enjoyment of surfing the Internet!
-You can browse news, play video online or do file download, chat and shopping, etc.
+You can browse news, play online video, download files, chat and shopping, etc.

 ![0|internet](jpg/internet.jpg)